Unity-Technologies/com.unity.cinemachine/QAReport.md

 - Bugfix (CMCL-217): Post-processing profiles not cleaned up when no active vcams
 - Bugfix (CMCL-223): Install CinemachineExamples Asset Package menu item was failing on 2018.4 / macOS

-The following changes were done and tested in the Cinemachine Sample Scenes:
+The following changes were made and tested in the Cinemachine Sample Scenes:
 - New sample scene (FadeOutNearbyObjects) demonstrating fade out effect for objects between camera and target using shaders.
 The example includes a Cinemachine extension giving convenient control over the shader parameters
 - New sample scene (2DConfinerComplex) demonstrating new CinemachineConfiner2D extension.
 - Updated CharacterMovement2D script in 2D sample scenes (2DConfinedTargetGroup, 2DConfiner, 2DConfinerUndersized, 2DTargetGroup) to make jumping responsive.

-Changes were also don with the previously released CinemachineConfiner2D.
-Both changes were validated and tested.
+Changes were also made to the previously released CinemachineConfiner2D.
+These changes were validated and tested:
 - CinemachineConfiner2D now handles cases where camera window is oversized
 - Updated 2DConfinedTargetGroup and 2DConfiner scenes to use new CinemachineConfiner2D extension.

-The Cinemachine 2.7.2 was also regression tested using the Sample Scenes.
-Each scene was loaded to make sure that the Cinemachine behavior or feature it is demonstrating was ok.
-Manual testing around each of the Cinemachine Sample Scene was done.
+Cinemachine 2.7.2 was also regression tested using the Sample Scenes.
+Each scene was loaded to make sure that the Cinemachine behaviour or feature it is demonstrating behaved as expected.
+Manual testing around each of the Cinemachine Sample Scene was also performed.